 3. Pull Communication

 To understand this concept better, consider an example.
-Say you need to have a meeting with the stakeholders about the progress of a project, or you have a glitch in the project, interactive communication would be a preferred form than using mails to convey messages and having them respond by email.
-Rather than being unsure of what is happening, you could rather call for a meeting or a video conference and convey the problem to them and then take in inputs.
+Let’s say you need to have a meeting with the stakeholders about the progress of a project, or you have a glitch in the project.
+Interactive communication would be preferred over using mails to convey messages and having them respond by email.
+Rather than being unsure of what is happening, you’d be better off calling for a meeting or a video conference so you can convey the problem to them and receive feedback.

-This kind of communication is from sender to receiver.
-This is preferable when you give out information but are not looking for an immediate response or if the matter you are trying to convey is not urgent or sensitive either.
-However, as soon as the recipient is aware of this message they will need to react to it.
+This kind of communication is from sender to receiver, and is preferable when you distribute information, yet are not looking for an immediate response—or if the matter you are trying to convey is not urgent or sensitive.
+However, as soon as the recipient views the message, some action is required.

-Push communication involves: Memos, Letters, Emails, Reports, Faxes, etc. It is not face-to-face but mainly through some written medium.
+Push communication includes memos, letters, emails, reports, faxes, etc. It is not face-to-face but is instead typically done through some written medium.
 The one disadvantage of this type of communication is that the sender can only identify that the message has been successfully sent.
-He will not know when or if the recipient has received it and understood the message trying to be communicated.
+Some email systems can notify you when an email has been opened, but this feature can’t guarantee that the recipient has understood the message trying to be communicated.

-Take, for example, you have a technical issue that demands immediate attention, and you alert the Tech department of your company to fix it.
-You send the Tech guy a mail.
-He isn't available for the day and is therefore not able to receive and attend to your mail.
+As another example, you have a technical issue that demands immediate attention, and you alert the tech department of your company to fix it.
+You email IT, but no one is available that day, so no one received your email.
 You only know that the mail you wrote has been successfully sent.
-You do not know if he has received it or not.
-You will only know that he has when he comes and fixes our problem that will be the next day.
+You do not know if it has been received.
+You will only know the email has been received when desktop support comes to fix the problem.

-No, it does not mean pulling in a reader to read your message.
-Instead, Pull Communication is all about providing members, the access to common information.
+Pull communication doesn’t involve pulling in a reader to read your message.
+Instead, pull communication is all about providing group access to common information.
 The receiver, however, must recover this information.
 This method is used for a large audience who require access to information for their use.

-A sample-case scenario would be when you have enrolled for a Project Management course in Simplilearn and need access to more inputs on your course, and you begin to search for relevant information from the Articles/Ebooks that is available on the training provider’s site itself.
+A sample pulls communication scenario would be when you have enrolled in one of Simplilearn’s project management courses.
+You need access to more information about the subject, and you begin to search for relevant information from the Articles/eBooks that are available on our website.

 |Interactive Communication||Push Communication||Pull Communication|